• Skip to primary navigation

 An instant pot filled with apple butter has a white an immersion blender inside blending it up.

-Your apples should be very soft and blend easily with your immersion blender.
-Be careful not to overblend or it’ll turn into a liquid!
 There shouldn’t be too much liquid in your pot after this process, either.
 However, if you find a lot of juice is still in your pot, continue cooking down your apples for another 5 to 10 hours with the lid vented until it’s the thickness and consistency that you want.
-Alternatively, if your apple butter is too dry, you can add water or apple juice until it’s the thickness and consistency that you want.

-Recipe for Apple Butter
+Recipe Card for Apple Butter

 Apple Butter